IMPACT STARTS NOW

 IMPACT TAKES COMMUNITY

-We are so humbled and grateful to both open AND close the 43rd Hawai'i International Film Festival.
+We’re humbled and grateful to both open AND close the 43rd Hawai'i International Film Festival.
 And what a ride of sold out theaters, across five islands, culminating in the Audience Choice for Best Documentary.
-HIFF has been an incredible partner from the beginning and we are so honored to be selected as their very first fiscally sponsored film.
-That means donations are tax deductible.
+HIFF has been an incredible partner from the beginning and we’re thrilled to be their very first fiscally sponsored film.
+That means donations are tax-deductible.
 And it means this film, and others, will have the ripple effect we DREAMED of.
-We are eager to support the Hawaiian Film economy and provide jobs for local filmmakers.
+We’re eager to support the Hawaiian Film Economy and provide jobs for local filmmakers.

-Our impact journey for this film is just getting started, and we need your help.
-Please join us!
+Our impact journey is just getting started, but we need your help.

 UNCLE BULLY'S SURF SKOOL